dotps1/dotps1.github.io/_posts/2016-03-26-psgithub-remove-githubgist.md

 - Blog
 ---

-Added some more functionality to the Gist cmdlets in [PSGitHub PowerShell Module](http://pcgeek86.github.io/PSGitHub/).
+Added some more functionality to the Gist cmdlets in **[PSGitHub PowerShell Module](http://pcgeek86.github.io/PSGitHub/)**.
 Currently the following Gist cmdlets exist in the module:
 - Get-GitHubGist
 - New-GitHubGist
 - Save-GitHubGist